 My counselor sensed my escapist yearnings and gently brought me back to reality.

 “Seline,” she said, “I know that this is tough for you, but try to look on the bright side.
 You can now make clear and intentional decisions based on truths instead of lies.
-You’re no longer trapped in a state of denial, and you’re now free to find tangible solutions to the dilemma that you’re facing.”
+You’re no longer trapped in a state of denial…you’re now free to find real solutions to the dilemma that you’re facing.”

 I nodded in agreement.
 I felt a wave of relief wash over me.
 No more pretending that things were different from what they really were.
 All the energy that I was using to block the truth could now be channeled towards creating positive and constructive shifts.
 But it wasn’t easy to reach this epiphany.
 Like most people, if left to my own devices, I would cushion myself in a bubble of ignorance.

-The first step to transforming this self-defeating mentality is by first getting clear on what ‘the truth’ really is, as well as its significance.
+The first step to transforming this self-defeating mentality is by first getting clear on what ‘the truth’ is.
 There are two kinds of truths.
 The first is reality-based – it pertains to the practicalities and facts of life that are always neutral and unbiased.
 This kind of truth is based on universal laws like the law of cause and effect, the law of attraction, the law of relativity, etc. These laws keep us in check by reminding us of the limitations of the natural order and the unpredictability of life.

 The other type of truth is the one that we create within our own minds.
 All of us develop our own unique perspective of the world based on what we have been exposed to and our personal experiences.
 Our belief systems, identity, capabilities, challenges, and how the world operates, is a product of our self-awareness (or lack thereof), how we interpret our experiences, and our level of education (both academic and personal).